Realone233/realone233.github.io/pages/flags.md

 We collected some songs into the page from *Netease Music*.

 > If your data is insufficient, DON’T click it.
 Because it may run out all your data.
-> If the page can’t be load quickly, please wait for a time.
+> If the page can’t be loaded quickly, please wait for a time.
 > If the page can't load the player, please don't block third-party cookies.
 > If it makes your device lag, please exit the page.